durrantlab/molmoda-docs/docs/structures/loading/compounds/index.md

 === "Auto CID lookup"

-    To further enhance user convenience, our tool incorporates an Auto CID lookup feature.
-    When a molecule name is provided, the tool not only searches for the compound but also automatically retrieves its Chemical Identifier (CID) from PubChem.
+    When a molecule name is provided, MolModa automatically retrieves the PubChem Chemical Identifier (CID), so you don't have to look it up manually.
-    This automatic lookup streamlines the process, ensuring that the correct compound is selected without the need for manual verification of CIDs.

     <figure markdown>
     ![](../../../img/structures/lapatinib/lapatinib-found.png){ alight=left height=300 }
     </figure>

-After selecting the compound through any of the aforementioned methods, the tool displays a confirmation of the loaded compound structure.
-This visual representation confirms that the correct compound is ready for further analysis and integration into your drug design workflow.
+After selecting the compound, the loaded structure is shown for confirmation and is ready for further analysis.

 <figure markdown>
 ![](../../../img/structures/lapatinib/lapatinib-loaded.png){ alight=left height=300 }